Nuitka/Nuitka/Developer_Manual.rst

   same for conditional expressions too.
 May apply to ``or`` as well, and ``and``, because there also only conditionally code is executed.

-* Make "MAKE_CLASS" meta class selection transparent.
+* Make "SELECT_METACLASS" meta class selection transparent.

-  Looking at the "MAKE_CLASS" helper, one of the main tasks is to select the meta class, which could also be done external to it, and as nodes.
+  Looking at the "SELECT_METACLASS" it should become an anonymous helper function.
 In that way, the optimization process can remove choices at compile time, and e.g. inline the effect of a meta class, if it is known.

   This of course makes most sense, if we have the optimizations in place that will allow this to actually happen.